DayuanJiang/progressBar/README.md

 for i in range(1, 100):
     time.sleep(0.1)
-    # Updata for each completed task.
+    # Update for each completed task.
     # the text inside the parenthesise is optional.
     bar.update("file {}".format(i))
 ```